alicehe2003/ImageEditor/README.md

 The error bound e between 0 and 1 indicates how "different" a pixel to be filled can be compared to the colour of the pixel selected. e = 0 indicates that the two pixels have identical colour, while e = 1 indicates that they are somewhat different.
 Please see implementation of `pixels_within_threshold` for details on error bound calculation.

+## Save image

+Give users the option to save the image as a PNG or JPEG.

 # Additional functionalities

 ## Edge detection